alexle/alexle.github.com/posts/signs-you-are-runner.markdown

       <div class="separator" style="clear: both; text-align: center;">
 My top dresser drawer.
 And it looks so delicious.</div>

-12. You're out of breath and your heart is pounding.
-Determined, you fight through the pain and double-over as you reach the finish.
+12. You're out on a run and the finish is just ahead.
+Your body is screaming at you to stop.
+You fight through the pain and double-over as you reach the end.
 People passing by don't comprehend why you're grasping for air.
 And in this moment, you can't help but smile.
-Because you gave it everything you possibly could and put your limits and boundaries to the test.
-That's when you know you're a runner.
+Because you gave it everything you possibly could and tested your limits and boundaries.
+That's when you know.

 <hr width="75%">